 So his rich dad wanted him to learn a lesson about fear and greed and rat race, so it can become his short story with a moral lesson.
 He gave him and mike a job in his store, where they work for 10 cents per hour for three hours.

 Soon Robert start hating his work and demanded more salary, Mike father offered him either a pay hike or money lesson even envying him with 5 dollar per hour a lot during the 1950s.

 The lesson to get out of the “Rat Race” and instead of spending your whole life working to put a little money in your pocket and a bunch of money in someone else’s pocket, have people work hard to put money in your pocket.
 Out of all the lessons that were taught to the boys, this one was the most important.
 (Kiyosaki and Lechter)

 Chapter 2: Why Teach Financial Literacy

-The author tells his readers “the only thing that life does is push you around.”
+The author tells his readers, “the only thing that life does is push you around.”
 The chapter tells about risk taking that opportunities in life come and go the rich strikes at right time and turn it to gold bullions and the poor play safe in security and does not take risk.

-Poor and middle class works for money and for rich money works for them as poor and middle class earns salary and spent it in there expenses and fulfilling their debts whereas rich people have enough investments for creating wealth.
+Poor and middle class works for money and for rich money works for them as poor and middle class earns salary and spent it in their expenses and fulfilling their debts whereas rich people have enough investments for creating wealth.